csa7mdm/performance-poc/README.md

 *   **Self-Correction**: Automatically debugging CI/CD pipeline failures and resolving obscure .NET 9 nullability warnings.
 *   **Performance Engineering**: Designing and executing `BenchmarkDotNet` suites to validate hypotheses.

-_Created by [Your Name/Username] with the assistance of Antigravity._
+_Created by [Ahmed Mustafa/csa7mdm] with the assistance of Antigravity._